dkvz/dkvz-blog-2025/README.md

 ## TODO
 Just removing the items when done this time around.

+- Implement the title template and title antics
 - Do I need "alt" on icons?
 - Added NuxtLoadingIndicator to the layout but no idea if it works or ruins the layout itself
 - Create woff or woff2 versions of the fonts?